MVrachev/Object-oriented-programming--OOP-/Project OOP/README.md

 The commands must be supported from every project (below every command there's an example):

 - Open:
-Loads the content of a file.
+loads the content of a file.
 If the specified file doesnt exist, it creates new one with an empty content.
 The rest of the commands shoud be executed only if there's successfully loaded file.

 example: